aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-item-conversion.md

   MUST NOT contain any [Structured Data](../structured-encryption/structures.md#structured-data) at index "TODO:footer".
 - MUST NOT have [Structured Data Attributes](../structured-encryption/structures.md#structured-data-attributes).
+- MUST NOT have any `Key` strings that are invalid DynamoDB AttributeNames, that is, with more than 65535 characters.

 A DynamoDB Item converted from a
 [Structured Data](../structured-encryption/structures.md#structured-data)